-Francis Coquelin and Ainsley Maitland-Niles helped celebrate the launch of our new football programme with youth homeless charity Centrepoint on Thursday.
+Francis Coquelin and Ainsley Maitland-Niles helped celebrate the launch of our new football programme with youth homeless charity Centrepoint back in August 2017.

 The Arsenal duo met young men and women involved in the Arsenal Foundation-funded scheme at the Arsenal Hub – home of Arsenal in the Community.